jasonmirts/rrfb_2023boulderanalyses_private/README.md

 **This repository is a modified version of the original, which is protected under Reef Renewal Foundation Bonaire's intellectual property.
 It has been adapted for public use and does not include all proprietary documents.
-Please contact Jason Mirtsopoulos @ jason@reefrenewalbonaire.org for more inquiries**
+Please contact jason@reefrenewalbonaire.org for inquiries**

 Reef Renewal Foundation Bonaire 2023 Boulder Coral Analyses README
 -------------